 Same-day wire payment option.
 If you fail to submit a deposit transaction on EFTPS by 8 p.m.
-Eastern time the day before the date a deposit is due, you can still make your deposit on time by using the Federal Tax Collection Service (FTCS).
+Eastern time the day before the date a deposit is due, you can still make your deposit on time by using the Federal Tax Collection Service (FTCS) to make a same-day wire payment.
 To use the same-day wire payment method, you will need to make arrangements with your financial institution ahead of time.
 Please check with your financial institution regarding availability, deadlines, and costs.
 Your financial institution may charge you a fee for payments made this way.
-To learn more about the information you will need to provide your financial institution to make a same-day wire payment, visit the IRS website at www.irs.gov/payments and click on Same-day wire.
+To learn more about the information you will need to give your financial institution to make a same-day wire payment, go to IRS.gov/SameDayWire.

 Timeliness of federal tax deposits.
 If a deposit is required to be made on a day that isn't a business day, the deposit is considered timely if it is made by the close of the next business day.
 A business day is any day other than a Saturday, Sunday, or legal holiday.
 The term "legal holiday" for deposit purposes includes only those legal holidays in the District of Columbia.
-Legal holidays in the District of Columbia are provided in Pub.
+Legal holidays in the District of Columbia are provided in section 11 of Pub.
 15.

 Electronic filing and payment.
-Now, more than ever before, businesses can enjoy the benefits of filing tax returns and paying their federal taxes electronically.
+Businesses can enjoy the benefits of filing tax returns and paying their federal taxes electronically.
 Whether you rely on a tax professional or handle your own taxes, the IRS offers you convenient programs to make filing and paying easier.
 Spend less time worrying about taxes and more time running your business.
 Use e-file and EFTPS to your benefit.

-For e-file, visit the IRS website at www.irs.gov/ employmentefile for additional information.

-• For EFTPS, visit www.eftps.gov or call EFTPS Customer Service at 1-800-555-4477 or 1-800-733-4829 (TDD) for additional information.
+- For e-file, go to IRS.gov/EmploymentEfile for additional information.
+A fee may be charged to file electronically. - For EFTPS, go to EFTPS.gov or call EFTPS Customer Service at 800-555-4477 or 800-733-4829 (TDD) for additional information.

 If you're filing your tax return or paying your federal taxes electronically, a valid employer CAUTION identification number (EIN) is required at the time the return is filed or the payment is made.
 If a valid EIN isn't provided, the return or payment won't be processed.
 This may result in penalties.
+See Employer Identification Number (EIN), later, for more information about applying for an EIN.

 Electronic funds withdrawal (EFW).
-If you file Form 945 electronically, you can e-file and e-pay (electronic funds withdrawal) the balance due in a single step using tax preparation software or through a tax professional.
+If you file Form 945 electronically, you can e-file and use EFW to pay the balance due in a single step using tax preparation software or through a tax professional.
 However, don't use EFW to make federal tax deposits.
-For more information on paying your taxes using EFW, visit the IRS website at www.irs.gov/payments.
-A fee may be charged to file electronically.
+For more information on paying your taxes using EFW, go to IRS.gov/EFW.

 Credit or debit card payments.
 You can pay the balance due shown on Form 945 by credit or debit card.
+Your payment will be processed by a payment processor who will charge a processing fee.
 Don't use a credit or debit card to make federal tax deposits.
-For more information on paying your taxes with a credit or debit card, visit the IRS website at www.irs.gov/ payments.
+For more information on paying your taxes with a credit or debit card, go to IRS.gov/PayByCard.

 Online payment agreement.
-You may be eligible to apply for an installment agreement online if you have a balance due when you file your return.
-For more information, see What if you can't pay in full, later.
+You may be eligible to apply for an installment agreement online if you can't pay the full amount of tax you owe when you file your return.
+For more information, see What if you can't pay in full,

-Paid preparers must sign Form 945.
-Paid preparers must complete and sign the paid preparer's section of Form 945.
+Paid preparers.
+If you use a paid preparer to complete Form 945, the paid preparer must complete and sign the paid preparer's section of the form.